 When cooking grains like rice, make sure your vessel is the right volume to give plenty of room for the grains to expand and the starchy water to bubble.
-That's why we recommend either the or — so that your rice has room to do its thing.
+That's why we recommend either the Medium Deep Dish or Large Deep Dish — so that your rice has room to do its thing.
 No one wants a bubbling mess in their microwave!

 3. Get the right rice-to-liquid ratio.